“How do you make a living out of your adventures?”

 2. Many writers have their passion projects and ones that they do for pay.
 After learning the hard way, I now choose projects that I will enjoy and that align with my own values.
 If I do something only for pay, I end of compromising majorly on my happiness and lose motivation.
 Words come more easily when I’m not trying to fake them.

 3. Ask and you may receive.
 If you don’t you’ll never know.
 I attribute some of my bigger successes to the times I took a big leap of faith and put my head on the chopping block only to discover that it actually never gets chopped off!
 Every query letter, request and idea is a stepping stone, even if the person on the other end has to decline or say a flat-out “no.”

 4. If you want to love what you do for work, you may have to let go of certain types of securities and comforts (having health benefits provided by an employer, vacation pay, a pension, regular pay checks).

-5. I have learned so much about the industry by joining a variety of associations, including the Professional Writers Association of Canada and the Outdoor Industries Women’s Coalition.
+5. I have learned so much about the industry by joining a variety of associations, including the Professional Writers Association of Canada, Alberta Magazine Publishers Association and the Outdoor Industries Women’s Coalition.
 There are resources, and other people, out there to help you achieve your work and lifestyle dreams.

 6. Last but not least, giving back to the outdoor/writing community, providing feedback to other writers, volunteering my skills, commenting on blogs and articles, and engaging with people on Twitter and Facebook have all helped me grow and learn as a writer, outdoor enthusiast and a person.
 Supporting others in their work is the best way to grow in your own.